The Shocking Truth About Sugar (and Cocaine)

 According to a study conducted by researchers from the University of California, sugar meaningfully decreases brain function.

-But it’s not just your brain that’s affected.
-Nancy Guberti, in her article “The Sugar Connection to Learning”, said that we are a product of whatever we eat, and when people, especially young children, consume a huge amount of sugar, this not only hinders learning and memory, but also causes health problems such as diabetes, high blood pressure and obesity.
+And it’s not just your brain that’s affected.
+We are a product of whatever we eat, and when people, especially young children, consume a huge amount of sugar, this not only hinders learning and memory, but also causes health problems such as diabetes, high blood pressure and obesity.

 Studies also show that sugar is one of the largest culprits in aging because when it hits the bloodstream, it attaches to the proteins and forms advanced glycation end products.
 It then destroys the fibers that keeps the skin strong and supple.
 In short, consuming sugar causes wrinkles by degrading the elastin and collagen in the body.

 “You get this intense release of dopamine upon acute ingestion of sugar.
-After you chronically consume it, those dopamine receptors start becoming down-regulated — there’s less of them, and they’re less responsive,” he said.
+After you chronically consume it, those dopamine receptors start becoming down-regulated — there’s less of them, and they’re less responsive,” said James DiNicolantonio, the researcher who conducted the study at St. Luke’s.
 “That can lead to ADHD-like symptoms … but it can also lead to a mild state of depression because we know that dopamine is that reward neurotransmitter.”

 “Sugar is addictive.
 And we don’t mean addictive in that way that people talk about delicious foods.
 We mean addictive, literally, in the same way as drugs.
 And the food industry is doing everything it can to keep us hooked.” – New York Times